Search

 Alternatively, if your parents were not aware of your needs, you may have come to the conclusion that your needs weren’t ‘worthy’.
 If your parents were overly reliant on you, you might have also felt the need to suppress your thoughts or needs in order to protect their feelings.

 Often, getting to the bottom of these issues will require deep reflection.
 Going to a psychologist can assist you in understanding what has influenced your self-esteem and ability to stand up for yourself.
+If you’re unsure whether professional support could help, our guide on recognising the signs you may benefit from therapy is a good starting point.

 Whatever the case may be, know that you are not at fault and it is possible for you to become more assertive and improve your self-esteem.
 It’s also important to remember that standing up for yourself will not necessarily cause conflict – but is extremely important for anyone to take in making their needs heard and setting boundaries.

-8 Ways To Stand Up For Yourself
+8 Practical Ways to Stand Up for Yourself

 At first, standing up for yourself may seem extremely daunting; however, over time, you will start to feel less anxious or nervous.
 As they say, practice makes perfect.